DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: User Study

 \section{Evaluation: User Study}

-To evaluate \worldviewer, we conducted a user study with thirteen GTI users.
-Participants included GTI designers as well as ML researchers with domain expertise in fairness.
-The goal of the study was to understand how practitioners would use \worldviewer to perceive worldviews embedded in existing GTI models and shift model outputs to reflect their worldviews.
-We were also interested in understanding how exploring different worldviews and fairness definitions provided by \worldviewer could help practitioners identify biases in the models and change their perceptions of fairness.
+To evaluate \worldviewer, we conducted a user study with eighteen TTI users.
+Participants included designers, scientists, artists, programmers, and machine learning experts from academia and industry, representing 10 countries, and with a wide range of prior TTI experience (see \cref{tab:interview-participants}).
+The goal of the study was to understand how practitioners would use \worldviewer to perceive worldviews embedded in existing TTI models and shift model outputs to reflect their worldviews.
+We were also interested in understanding how exploring different worldview options provided by \worldviewer could help practitioners \estimate underlying worldviews in the models and increase their awareness of patterns and stereotypes in these.

-We recruited participants from an open call on internal mailing lists related to ML and design at our institution and by snowball sampling respondents.
-The resulting participants self reported as graduate students (12/13) and industry professionals (1/13) and held titles such as ML researcher (6/13), artist (4/13), designer (2/13), and robotics engineer (1/13).
-Most participants had experience with GTI models and/or ML fairness (3 participants used GTI daily, 9 participants used GTI occasionally, and 1 participant had never used GTI).
-To ensure a diverse representation of perspectives we queried participants demographics, resulting in 10 18--29 year-olds and 3 30--39 year-olds; 7 males, 4 females, and 2 participants who preferred not to say; and 2 Caucasian, 2 East Asian, 4 Indian, 1 Black, 1 Hispanic, 1 Hispanic and Caucasian, 1 Middle Eastern and Caucasian, 1 participant who preferred not to say.